Q4 2016 CIO Insights: U.S. Growth Equity – Mid & Small Cap

 References to specific securities are for illustrative purposes only, and are not intended as recommendations to purchase or sell securities.
 Opinions and estimates offered constitute our judgment and, along with other portfolio data, are subject to change without notice.

-The opinions expressed are those of David Hollond and are no guarantee of the future performance of any American Century Investments portfolio.
+The opinions expressed are those of David Hollond and are no guarantee of the future performance of any American Century Investments fund.